-11
+Figure 11.

 In this example, the role and policy names are the same.
 This was for ease of use.
 They can be different.

 The policy gives Amazon Redshift full access to a specific S3 bucket, redshift-database-demo, and the objects inside it.